mkuthan/mkuthan.github.io/_posts/2017-11-02-kafka-streams-dsl-vs-processor-api.md

 If a processor requires access to the store this fact must be registered.
-It would be nice to have statically typed Topology API for registration, but now if the store is not connected to the processor, or is connected to the wrong store, a runtime exception is thrown during application startup.
+It would be nice to have statically typed Topology API for registration, but now if the store isn't connected to the processor, or is connected to the wrong store, a runtime exception is thrown during application startup.